egyptian-geeks/posts/README.md

 * for each post a file will be writen with the post object converted to YAML, file name is the post ID

+## Updating `posts` Directory

+* fork this repository
+* clone it to your machine
+* create a branch
+* run `download` script
+* keep it running for couple pages then kill it
+* commit all new posts
+* open a PR with your update

 ## Using this download script for other groups

 * Fork this repository